Tech-Matrix/Face-Detection/readme.md

 ### 🎈 Usage <a name="usage"></a>

+1. Download the right python package(3.7).
+1. Be careful when downloading the correct haarCascades.
-Execute the Python script and note that you have specified your webcam in the script and are not using it for other purposes.
+1. Execute the Python script.
+1. Note that you have specified your webcam in the script and are not using it for other purposes. [ cv2.VideoCapture(0) ]
-Be careful when downloading the correct haarCascades.
+1. Also note the exit button needed to close the program. [ Use cv2.waitkey() ]

 ### ⛏️ Built Using <a name = "built_using"></a>